 Scientific Review Committees

-The scientific review process is designed to focus on selected sections of the IRB application: Section 7.3 methods, study aims, literature review.
-The IRB policy and checklist is designed to be general enough for each unit to adjust for their discipline and needs.
-Scientific review committees will be overseen by the associate deans of research and/or unit directors, independent of the IRB.
+The scientific review process is designed to focus on selected sections of the IRB application: Section 7.3 methods, study aims, and literature review.
+The scientific review checklist is designed to be general enough for each unit to adjust for their discipline and needs.
+Scientific review committees will be overseen by the Associate Deans of Research and/or unit directors, independent of the IRB.
 Typical reviews should take about 15 minutes, perhaps more time for more complex, invasive, greater risk studies.
 The committee can be standing or ad-hoc, and department/college policies and procedures to streamline the reviews is encouraged.